What’s the Best Island to Visit in Hawai‘i for the First Time?

 Image courtesy of Fora Advisor Lisa Roah

-Unless you only have a few days, there’s no reason you can’t visit multiple Hawai‘ian islands.
-They’re well connected by water and domestic flights, with mostly short travel times, and it’s fun to see how the islands differ from one another.
+Unless you only have a few days, there’s no reason you can’t visit multiple islands on your first trip to Hawai‘i.
+They’re well connected by water and domestic flights, with mostly short travel times.
 Fora Advisor Amy LaGrow-Rogers noted that if you have at least 10–14 days, you can easily visit two or more islands without feeling rushed.

-The best island to visit in Hawai‘i for first timers: FAQs
+The best island to visit in Hawai‘i for first-timers: Fora Advisor insights and tips

-Read on for answers to questions about visiting Hawai‘i for your first time.
+Read on for more tips and insights on the best island to visit in Hawai‘i for the first time.

 Water pours down rocks into a large pool flanked by tented loungers